alexharri/website/posts/icelandic-developer-survey-2024.md

 </tbody>
 </table>}

-The below chart shows monthly salary for developers in Iceland, split by age bracket.
+The below chart shows monthly salaries for developers in Iceland, split by age bracket.

 <BarChart data="compensation-by-experience" normalize height={340} />

 As a freshly minted developer, you can expect to earn under or around ISK 800K.
 Even though the first salary bracket goes to zero, I wouldn't expect many developers to be earning less than 650K unless they're entering the field without a degree.

 With a few years of experience, most developers move from the &lt;800K to the 800K-1.0M bracket.
-And at 6 or more years of experience a lot of developers move into the &gt;1.0M brackets.
+And at 6 or more years of experience, a lot of developers move into the &gt;1.0M brackets.

 Summarizing this:

- * Developers starting their career can expect to earn under or around ISK 800K monthly (USD 70K yearly)
+ * Developers starting their careers can expect to earn under or around ISK 800K monthly (USD 70K yearly)
  * Developers with 3-10 of experience generally earn ISK 800K to 1.2M monthly (USD 70K to 100K yearly)
  * Developers with over 10 of experience generally earn ISK 1.0M to 1.4M monthly (USD 85K to 120K yearly)
  * A significant number of highly experienced developers (10 to 20+ years of experience) earn 1.4M to &gt;1.6M monthly (USD 120K to &gt;140K yearly)